flash1293/repo_analyzer/README.md

 We delete and re-index the index

 Todo:
-* Fix loc counting
-* try either partial cloning or load from host system
-* Run for kibana 20k commits
-* Allow incremental updates
-* Research mitigations for panic in diffing code
+* Research mitigations for panic in diffing code (sometimes the git library seems to throw up)